News from the AEB Division

 December 7, 2023

-An international team, including researchers from UMR MIVEGEC, has examined the biology and ecology of blood-sucking arthropods, such as ticks and mosquitoes, whose global spread is linked to disease transmission.
-The proliferation of blood-sucking arthropods, particularly mosquitoes, poses major challenges for human health.
+An international team, including researchers from UMR MIVEGEC, examined the biology and ecology of blood-feeding arthropods, such as ticks and mosquitoes, whose global spread is linked to disease transmission.
+The proliferation of blood-feeding arthropods, particularly mosquitoes, poses major challenges to human health.
 Studies have focused on the genetic plasticity and complex interactions of these vectors in new environments.

-Bacteria to reduce the use of fertilizers and pesticides in agriculture
+Bacteria to reduce the amount of fertilizer and pesticides used in agriculture

 December 1, 2023

-Researchers from UMR PHIM, in collaboration with scientists from Burkina Faso, are exploring the bacterial community associated with rice roots, with the aim of sustainably improving rice cultivation.
-By studying the root microbiota of rice, this team seeks to identify beneficial bacteria, understand their diversity and their influence according to cultivation practices, highlighting the need to design suitable culture media to promote the growth of beneficial bacteria associated with rice, thus improving its health and productivity.
+Researchers from the PHIM joint research unit, in collaboration with scientists from Burkina Faso, are exploring the bacterial community associated with rice roots, with the aim of sustainably improving rice cultivation.
+By studying the root microbiota of rice, this team seeks to identify beneficial bacteria, understand their diversity and influence according to cultivation practices, and highlight the need to design adequate culture media to promote the growth of beneficial bacteria associated with rice, thereby improving its health and productivity.

-Presentation of the book "Le Vin: 60 clés pour comprendre l'œnologie" (Wine: 60 keys to understanding oenology)
+Presentation of the book “Wine: 60 keys to understanding oenology”

 December 4, 2023

-Fabienne Remize, a biologist specializing in wine micro-organisms, presents "Le Vin: 60 clés pour comprendre l'œnologie" alongside Véronique Cheynier on the "A l'UM la science" program.
-The program looks at the history of wine, going back 50 million years with the first traces of wild grapes, to the advent of viticulture around -11,000 years ago.
-Wine, present in numerous myths, is a symbol of spirituality, divinity and wisdom, while at the same time being associated with prohibitions and persistent medical controversies, evoking 2500-year-old debates initiated by Hippocrates.
+Fabienne Remize, a biologist specializing in wine microorganisms, presents the book "Le Vin: 60 clés pour comprendre l'œnologie" (Wine: 60 keys to understanding oenology) alongside Véronique Cheynier on the program "A l'UM la science" (Science at UM).
+The program explores the history of wine, dating back 50 million years to the first traces of wild grapes, up to the advent of viticulture around 11,000 years ago.
+Wine, which features in many myths, is a symbol of spirituality, divinity, and wisdom, while also being associated with prohibitions and persistent medical controversies, evoking 2,500-year-old debates initiated by Hippocrates.

 ERC Starting Grant